-Under certain circumstances, the Government may solicit offers from one or more sources and award contracts to those sources without providing for full and open competition to ensure that the Government meets its needs in the most effective, economical, and timely manner possible.
-See Competition
+Under certain circumstances, as listed below, the Government may solicit offers from one or more sources and award contracts to those sources without providing for full and open competition to ensure that the Government meets its needs in the most effective, economical, and timely manner possible.

 The following are exceptions to the requirement to procure supplies and services via full and open competition:

 - Only One Responsible Source [10 U.S.C.
 2304(c)(1), FAR 6.302-1]

 - The acquisition will be conducted under a follow-on contract for the continued development/production of a major system or highly specialized equipment (or major components thereof).

 - Award to any other source would result in substantial duplication of cost to the Government that is not expected to be recovered through competition or unacceptable delays in fulfilling the requirement.

 - Unique supplies or services are available from only one or a limited number of sources.